R-Finance/rfinance/content/_index.md

 **The [R/Finance 2024 Call For Presentations](https://go.uic.edu/RFinanceCFP2024 "R/Finance2024") is open!**

-We encourage you to submit complete papers (in pdf format), and we will also consider one-page abstracts (in txt or pdf format).
-Papers closer to completion and proposals that provide R code are preferred.
-We welcome submissions for full talks (approximately 20 minutes), abbreviated "lightning talks" (approximately 6 minutes), as well as (1 hour) pre-conference tutorials.
+We invite you to submit complete papers in pdf format, or one-page abstracts (in txt or pdf format).
+More complete papers are preferred, as well as submissions that include working code.
+We welcome submissions for full talks (approximately 20 min.), abbreviated "lightning talks" (approx. 6 min.), as well as (1 hr.) pre-conference tutorials.
 (Scheduling considerations may require requested full talks moved to lightning).

-We encourage academic and practitioner proposals related to R.
+Both academic and practitioner proposals related to R are encouraged.
+We especially encourage those who were previously unaware of R/Finance to submit their talk proposals.
 There are many benefits to giving a presentation at the conference.
 It makes your work visible to the community, which often leads to interesting conversations with others about your work.
-A full paper is not required.
+A full paper is not required!

 **Diversity:** In an effort to increase diversity of the presentations and presenters at the conference, the committee asks and encourages members of